Germinari1/DiffuseIt/README.md

 To train a model, execute `train.py` with the appropriate command line arguments.
 The arguments include:

-- `--PARAMETERS` or `-p`: Directory specifying the MinImagen configuration, structured like a `parameters` subdirectory within a Training Directory.
+- `--PARAMETERS` or `-p`: The directory specifies the MinImagen configuration and is structured like a `parameters` subdirectory within a Training Directory.
 - `--NUM_WORKERS` or `-n`: Number of workers for the DataLoaders.
 - `--BATCH_SIZE` or `-b`: Batch size for training.
 - `--MAX_NUM_WORDS` or `-mw`: Maximum number of words allowed in a caption.